 Mammals also get serotonin when they have secure access to food or other resources.

-For people who parachute, the moment they throw themselves out of the plane, their brain predicts that they’re about to suffer significant injury and so it releases a flood of endorphine which causes that feeling of euphoria.
-Anything that releases endorphines will cause a natural “high” sensation.
+For people who parachute, the moment they throw themselves out of the plane, their brain predicts that they’re about to suffer significant injury and so it releases a flood of endorphin which causes that feeling of euphoria.
+Anything that releases endorphins will cause a natural “high” sensation.

-Laughing and crying both cause convulsions that trigger endorphines.
+Laughing and crying both cause convulsions that trigger endorphins.
 Have you ever laughed so hard that after a while your stomach started to hurt?
-It was hurting right from the beginning but you didn’t feel it until the endorphine wore off.
+It was hurting right from the beginning but you didn’t feel it until the endorphin wore off.

 Cortisol